Watts-College/watts-course-policies/index.md

 ### Accommodation for Illness

-Absences for illness, quarantine, or self-isolation related to illness should be documented by a health professional and communicated to the instructor as soon as possible.
+If absent for illness, quarantine, or self-isolation for extended periods, reach out to [ASU EOSS Health Services](https://eoss.asu.edu/health) for medical assistance and/or support related to missing classes due to illness.
+Due to privacy concerns, your instructor will not accept or collect medical documentation.

 ## Grade Appeals